top of page

 As with any chemical products, we need to point out some of the steps you should take to keep yourself and your workspace safe.
 (Even organic compounds have the potential to irritate the skin).

 When using Epoxy Products there is a potential of irritation to the skin, it can be toxic if ingested, or irritate the airways if you inhale fumes.
-We always recommend wearing durable nitrile gloves, and a respiratory mask to be used in a non-well-ventilated area when mixing and using epoxy products.

 Once you have sourced the base supplies needed to begin your projects, the process is fairly straightforward: